symblai/symbl-python-sdk/symbl/readme.md

     >Can be used when user is willing to send custom audio data from some other library.
     >
     >send_audio function sends audio data to websockets in binary format.

+5. Conversation Object :-
+    >Connection object has a conversation parameter, through which you can directly query the conversation api with the provided conversationId.
+    >

+    ```python

+    import symbl

+    connection = symbl.Streaming.start_connection()

+    ...

+    connection.conversation.get_topics()

+    ```

 [api-keys]: https://platform.symbl.ai/#/login
 [symbl-docs]: https://docs.symbl.ai/docs/